Fittipaldi FD: Development

 Fittipaldi was formed by the Fittipaldi Brothers (Wilson and Emerson).
 In late 1973, the brothers decided to start their own Formula One team.
 The 1974 season was spent setting up the new team, which was to have a strong Brazilian flavour.
 Wilson was able to persuade Brazilian sugar and alcohol cooperative Copersucar to act as sponsor.
 Emerson acted as a consultant to the team whilst still driving for McLaren.
 The Copersucar-branded car was designed by Brazilian Richard Divila, who had worked for Fittipaldi, designing Formula Vee and Formula Two cars, and modifying their Lotus and Brabham chassis.
 National aerospace company Embraer was also involved, supplying materials to the fledgling team and providing wind-tunnel time.
 Mexican Jo Ramírez was hired as team manager.
 The team was based in Brazil, almost 6,000 miles (10,000 km) away from the United Kingdom, a bold move given the overwhelmingly British nature of Formula One technology from the 1960s onwards.
-The long and low FD01, with bulbous bodywork enclosing the engine and unusual rear-mounted radiators, painted in silver with rainbow markings on the flanks, was unveiled in October 1974 at the Federal Senate in Brasilia in the presence of President Ernesto Geisel.
+The long and low FD01, with bulbous bodywork enclosing the engine and unusual rear-mounted radiators, painted in silver with rainbow markings on the flanks, was unveiled in October 1974 at the Federal Senate in Brasília in the presence of President Ernesto Geisel.
 Like Brabham's BT series of cars (Brabham and Tauranac), the car's FD designation reflected the initials of the driver and the designer (Fittipaldi and Divila).